Peraanmai: Plot

 Duruvan and Anderson fight face-to-face; Duruvan confronts and defeats Anderson, and the women kill Collin and try to disarm the counter missile from firing the space rocket.
 After an intense fight, Duruvan kills Anderson.
-Duruvan reaches the site of the rocket launch and helps the women; he increases the missile's timer by 25 seconds and diverts it to the left.
+Duruvan reaches the rocket launch site and helps the women; he increases the missile's timer by 25 seconds and diverts it to the left.
 The Indian space rocket launches and climbs into the atmosphere.
 After 25 seconds, the counter missile explodes in the forest.
-The troop congratulate themselves but feel bad for Duruvan, whose bravery will never be recognised due to his caste.
-The Government of India awards Ganapathiram for bravery whilst Duruvan returns to the camp to training another set of new NCC cadets.
-The women bid a tearful goodbye, remembering Ajitha and Susheela.
+The troop congratulates itself but feels bad for Duruvan, whose bravery will never be recognized due to his caste.
+In the end, the Government of India awards Ganapathiram for bravery; Duruvan returns to the camp to train a new set of NCC cadets; and the women bid a tearful goodbye, remembering Ajitha and Susheela.

 Production

-S. P. Jananathan had the idea for Peraanmai before he made his debut.
-This film is Sai Dhanshika's first notable role in Tamil film; and she was cast after Jananathan saw her family at a convention.
+S. P. Jananathan had the idea for Peraanmai even before he made his directorial debut.
+The film is Dhanshika's first notable role in a Tamil film, and she was cast after Jananathan saw her family at a convention.
 This is also the film debut of models Liyasree and Varsha Ashwathi (credited as Maha).
-Ravi Mohan underwent physical training for the role; this included avoiding oil, rice and salt for over a year.
-He shed 12 kg of weight in 22 days.
-He also took a course in weaponry.
+Ravi Mohan (then known as Jayam Ravi) underwent physical training for the lead role; this included avoiding oil, rice and salt for over a year.
+He shed 12 kg of weight in 22 days, and took a course in weaponry.

 Filming began on 5 March 2008 at Mancholai, Papanasam and Ambasamudram.
 The set for Ravi's village was built at a dense forest of Ambasamudram.
 Roland Kickinger worked on the film, which was also shot in Kerala, for twenty days.
 Filming ended in April 2009.